 A party cancelling a contract without a proper legal basis may face significant legal consequences.
 For example, they might have to pay damages for breach of contract.
 A lawyer is the best person to provide guidance on what may happen if the parties are not able to agree on a way forward.

 In all cases, it will be possible to transfer ownership electronically if there are no other problems that prevent the sale going ahead.
-Many lawyers and conveyancers may continue to work from home but will be available for their clients and have the necessary technology.
+Many lawyers and conveyancers may be working from home but will be available for their clients and have the necessary technology.

 Land Information New Zealand (LINZ) ‘s electronic land register Landonline is still operating, enabling the registration by lawyers of relevant documents such as transfers or mortgages.
-Documents that are sent to LINZ by post or courier are still being accepted but processing times may be longer, as some LINZ staff continue to work remotely.
+Documents that are sent to LINZ by post or courier are still being accepted but processing times may be longer, as some LINZ staff are working remotely.

 Many people’s financial situation has changed because of COVID-19 and its consequences.
 For example, the value of people’s Kiwisaver funds may have reduced.
 A buyer cannot generally cancel their contract because of their financial position unless the contract is conditional upon finance.
 It is suggested that parties discuss financial issues with their lawyers, banks and the other party (for example, the seller) to come to a mutually acceptable agreement based on the individual circumstances.